jishnujayakumar/MV-Tractus/README.md

 [![Watch the video](https://i.ytimg.com/vi/-e02hCdQ0_w/mq1.jpg)](https://www.youtube.com/embed/-e02hCdQ0_w)

 #### Python Usage (extract_mvs_with_frames)
-Coming Soon
+Coming Soon...

 #### NOTE: Due to the lack of time, I am not able to maintain this project.
-I would like to request the users and contributors to help each other in all possible ways by joining [slack](https://join.slack.com/t/mv-tractus/shared_invite/zt-jnyh53qo-o6xMN_AdZ1DyeusCERVMOA)
+I would like to request the users and contributors to help each other in all possible ways by joining [Slack](https://join.slack.com/t/mv-tractus/shared_invite/zt-jnyh53qo-o6xMN_AdZ1DyeusCERVMOA).